zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### ropeLadderHints
 - Description: Shows the controls required to auto ascend/descend and run to speedup ladder
 - Default Value: True

+### GlassDefaultColor
+- Description: Set the experimental glass color for your vehicle.
+This will be used for most glass meshes.
+This is the default color.
+Eventually players can customize the color of the glass.
+- Default Value: RGBA(0.600, 0.600, 0.600, 0.050)

 ## Vehicle Debugging